-FSM 145 3 C/45 CH Financial Practicum Sp
+FSM 145 3 C/45 CH Financial Practicum

-This is a capstone course for the management component of the Foodservice Systems Management Program.
 Students are presented the tools necessary for effective management.
 Problem solving, continuous quality improvement, team management and developing leadership skills are taught and practiced as a component of a systems approach.
 Students practice management skills in a foodservice facility under the guidance of a foodservice manager.
 The practicum is scheduled for 10 sessions.
 During this time, students observe management techniques in purchasing, cost control, and other areas.
 Students will be expected to perform the observed functions in an acceptable professional manner.